 Eagle Creek Renewable Energy was founded in 2010 to acquire, enhance, and operate small hydroelectric power facilities.
-Eagle Creek currently owns and operates sixty-three hydroelectric facilities representing 216 megawatts of capacity across the United States.
+Eagle Creek currently owns and operates sixty-four hydroelectric facilities representing 225 megawatts of capacity across the United States.
 Eagle Creek also has ownership interests equivalent to approximately 10 megawatts in thirteen other hydroelectric facilities and two solar facilities in New England.

 Eagle Creek is a privately owned entity and is a wholly-owned subsidiary of Ontario Power Generation.